elusivecodes/fQuery/README.md

 **Get Dataset**

-Get a dataset value for the first element.
+Get a dataset value for the first node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `key` is a string indicating the dataset value to return.

 ```javascript